Louisville, Colorado: Marshall Fire

 In late December 2021, the Marshall Fire raged through the parched lands near Boulder, Colorado.
-Marshall Fire is the most destructive in Colorado's history.
+The Marshall Fire would prove to be the most destructive in Colorado's history to date.
 The fire impacted City of Louisville, Town of Superior and unincorporated Boulder County areas.
 Within Louisville, 553 homes were destroyed with an additional 45 damaged.
 Over 21,000 people in Louisville and 13,000 in Superior were ultimately evacuated while the fire was spreading due to unusual 100-mile-per-hour winds.
 Additionally, two people died in the fire.
 The cause of the fire has not been officially announced, pending an investigation.
 However, an incident report filed by a ranger with Boulder Open Space and Mountain Parks identified two ignition points for the fire.
 The first ignition point was a shed that began to burn at approximately 11:30AM MST, December 30, 2021.
 The second ignition point was upwind from the first, and started around noon of the same day on "western side of the Marshall Mesa trailhead."